seanwo/how-to/pinas/qbittorrent.md

 source: https://docs.docker.com/compose/compose-file/compose-file-v3/

 This procedure will install a qBittorrent container and tunnel it through an OpenVPN client container.
+These containers will be monitored and restarted using an autoheal container.
 The example uses a PrivateInternetAccess (PIA) server in Switzerland.

 Create appdata directories for the vpn and qBittorrent containers: